JamesCC/VMXProxyPy/readme.md

 ### Simulator Setup - simrc.txt

-Purely optional.
+Only interesting if you are testing the app.
 This file is used for setting up the simulator, and can be fun to play with to set-up the simulator with sensible names and levels for the various channels.
 You don't need to adjust this file, there are already some default values in it.

 The simulator will validate the responses, so the commands on the left must correspond to the expected responses on the right.
 If you get it wrong, nothing disastrous will happen - when the